Committee for the Propagation of Virtue and the Prevention of Vice (Gaza Strip): Detention of Asma al-Ghul

 In 2009, The Jerusalem Post reported that the Committee is a police force that operates under the command of the Hamas Ministry of the Waqf (Islamic Endowment), and includes dozens of plainclothes police officers who patrol public places such as beaches, parks, restaurants, hair salons and cafes to ensure that males and females are not mixing together and that the women are dressed modestly.
 A special all-female unit within the force is said to number 100-150 officers who enforce female modesty and handle female suspects, with uniforms that include a niqab and gloves, "with only an eye slit visible".
 Citing unnamed local Gaza reporters, the newspaper states that the Hamas de facto government has not publicly acknowledged the force's existence because it fears being branded fundamentalist.

-Another incident attributed to the group by The Jerusalem Post concerns Asma al-Ghul, a female Palestinian journalist, who stated that policemen from the force:

-attempted to arrest her under the pretext that she came to a Gaza beach dressed immodestly and was seen laughing in public..."They accused me of laughing loudly while swimming with my friend and failing to wear a hijab," Ghul told a human rights organization in the Gaza Strip.
-"They also wanted to know the identity of the people who were with me at the beach and whether they were relatives of mine."
+Another incident attributed to the group by The Jerusalem Post concerns Asma al-Ghul, a female Palestinian journalist, who stated that policemen from the force "...accused me of laughing loudly while swimming with my friend and failing to wear a hijab...They also wanted to know the identity of the people who were with me at the beach and whether they were relatives of mine".

 Al-Ghul added that the officers confiscated her passport, and that she had received death threats from anonymous callers following the incident.
 Regarding the incident, "Hamas security commanders initially said that [al-Ghul] and her friends were stopped because they were having a mixed party at the beach.
 Later, one of the commanders said that al-Ghul was stopped [for] not wearing a hijab while swimming.
 Another commander claimed" that the offense was "smoking nargilas and partying in a public place".
 The Guardian reported the same incident also citing al-Ghul, but attributing it only to "Hamas police".
 Their report noted that Islam Shahwan, the Hamas police spokesman, denied it ever happened.